Review and road test of the Mercedes-Benz GLC Coupe

 Market and Model

-Other standard equipment on all variants includes a navigation system, Active Park Assist and a keyless start system.
-Buyers can also expect to find a reversing camera, LED performance head lights, heated front seats, sports suspension, an electrically operated tail gate and a and mirror package consisting of electrically operated and automatically dimming mirrors.
+Standard equipment on all variants includes a navigation system, Active Park Assist and a keyless start system.
+Buyers can also expect to find a reversing camera, LED Performance head lights, heated front seats, sports suspension, an electrically operated tailgate and a 'Mirror package' consisting of electrically operated and automatically dimming mirrors.
 Safety-wise, there's a full rosta of electronic shields that scan the road ahead and prevent you from having an accident.
 Things like the 'COLLISON PREVENTION PLUS' system, plus the 'Crosswind Assist' set-up and the 'ATTENTION ASSIST' system.
 Optional is the 'DISTRONIC PLUS' radar cruise control system - with 'STEERING ASSIST' to keep you in lane and a 'Stop & Go' feature that'll slow the car automatically and start it off again if you come across a motorway tailback.

 Cost of Ownership

-This GLC has to be competitive when it comes to running costs - and is.
-The running costs of GLC Coupe 220d and 300d models are pretty much identical.
-The range starts with the GLC 220d which delivers 54.3 mpg on the WLTP combined cycle and up to 137g/km of CO2 (NEDC) The GLC 300d achieves up to 48.7mpg and up to 151g/km.
-For the petrol GLC 300, the figures are up to 39.8mpg and up to 161g/km.
+This GLC has to be competitive when it comes to WLTP running costs - and is.
+The running costs of GLC Coupe 220d and 300d models are similar.
+The range starts with the GLC 220d which delivers 48.7mpg on the WLTP combined cycle and up to 167g/km of CO2.
+The GLC 300d achieves up to 44.1mpg and up to 182g/km.
+For the petrol GLC 300, the figures are up to 34.9mpg and up to 196g/km.